eunjinkim97/SSL_DRlesion/README.md

 ---------------------------------------

-This repository is the implementation to review RiCo Network for IDRiD Dataset.
+This repository is the implementation to train RiCo Network for IDRiD Dataset.

 ## 1. git clone
 ```